-USEF-PFHA sanctioned shows shall be judged by a USEF/PFHA certified Judge.
-USEF-PFHA sanctioned shows shall be stewarded by one Steward with both USEF and PFHA certification or by one USEF Steward or by one Guest Steward.
-A USEF Licensed Steward may fulfill the requirements and duties at a PFHA/USEF AB Sanctioned Show with thirty-five (35) or fewer horses.
+- 1. All Paso (AP) Shows.
+An All Paso (AP) show shall have at least thirty (30) Association recognized classes taken from Chapter Three.
+AP Shows may also be sanctioned by USEF.
+USEF sanctioned AP shows shall be judged by a USEF/PFHA Certified Judge.
+USEF-PFHA sanctioned shows shall be stewarded by one Steward with both USEF and PFHA certification or by one USEF Steward and one PFHA Steward. - 2.
+PFHA-USEF All Breed (AB) Shows.
+PFHA-USEF All Breed Shows shall have association sponsored classes which are part of an All Breed USEF regular member show.
+The cosponsoring regional group is responsible to make sure that all the required paperwork is received by the association office in the required time.
+A USEF Licensed Steward may fulfill the requirements and duties at a PFHA/USEF AB Sanctioned

+Show with thirty-five (35) or fewer horses.
 The count is to be determined by the previous year's steward's report.
 This steward must enforce all applicable PFHA rules and submit a PFHA Stewards Report to the Association.
 A Guest Steward Card is required; application must be made at least ninety (90) days before the show.
-In USEF-PFHA sanctioned shows when any PFHA Rule conflicts with an USEF Rule, the USEF Rule will prevail.
-Thus, even if class specifications differ, USEF Rules will be followed and PFHA points will be recorded for that class.

-- 1. AB Shows.
+- 3. All Breed (AB) Shows.
 An All-Breed (AB) show shall be: - a.
 A show with no more than twenty (20) Association recognized classes, or - b.
-A show which is part of an AB show with the majority of the classes being non-Paso Fino classes and said AB show shall not be a USEF sanctioned show. - 2.
-AP Shows.
-An All Paso (AP) show shall have at least thirty (30) Association recognized classes taken from Chapter Three.
-AP Shows may also be sanctioned by USEF.
-USEF sanctioned AP shows shall be judged by a USEF/PFHA Certified Judge.
-USEF-PFHA sanctioned shows shall be stewarded by one Steward with both USEF and PFHA certification or by one USEF Steward and one PFHA Steward.
-In USEF-PFHA sanctioned shows when any PFHA Rule conflicts with an USEF Rule, the USEF Rule will prevail.
-Thus, even if class specifications differ, USEF Rules will be followed and PFHA points will be recorded for that class.
-Refer to VIII.
-General Rules.
-B. Rules Not Found in the Association Rule Book. - 3.
-AP I Shows.
-All Paso International (AP-I) shows shall follow the same guidelines as an AP show except the Classic Fino classes will follow the rules for International Fino Chapter 3.
-Section III.
-C. International Fino. - 4.
-L Show.
+A show which is part of an AB show with the majority of the classes being non-Paso Fino classes and said AB show shall not be a USEF sanctioned show. - 4.
+Local (L) Show.
 A Local (L) show shall be either: - a.
 A show with (i) no more than twenty (20) Association recognized classes, (ii) which is part of an All-Breed show which the majority of classes are non-Paso Fino classes and (iii) which is not a USEF Regular Member show; or - b.
 A show held in conjunction with a Regional Group clinic, an Association Judges and Stewards clinic or a training clinic.
 There is no limit on the number of classes.
 There will be no USEF affiliation. - c.
 A show with a maximum of thirty (30) Association recognized classes and which is not a USEF sanctioned show.
 There is no requirement for other breed classes or a clinic to be held in conjunction with this show, although those would be optional.
-There will be no limit to the number of this type of L show which a region may hold in a given year.
+There will be no limit to the number of this type of L show which a region may hold in a given year. - 5.

-- 5. AB shows.
-An All-Breed (AB) show shall be: - a.
-A show with no more than twenty (20) Association recognized classes, or - b.
-A show which is part of an AB show with the majority of the classes being non-Paso Fino classes and said AB show shall not be a USEF sanctioned show. - 6.
 Local (L) and All-Breed (AB) Shows may be sponsored by an individual, club, group, association or PFHA Regional Group.
-A steward is not required.
-A PFHA judge may be used or a judge sanctioned by any recognized horse organization may be used with approval as a guest judge under these rules.
-All other show requirements must be met for points to be awarded for these shows. - 7.
-All PFHA sanctioned shows will be judged with one of the following procedures to derive at one decision per class: - a.
+A steward is not required. - a.
+A PFHA judge may be used or a judge sanctioned by any recognized horse organization may be used with approval as a guest judge under these rules. - b.
+All other show requirements must be met for points to be awarded for these shows.
+A clinic may be held in conjunction with a L or AB show.
+To maximize the benefit of a clinic, the judge may be present on the showgrounds the day prior to the show to conduct the clinic. - 6.
+All PFHA sanctioned shows will be judged with one of the following procedures to derive at one decision per class:

+- a.
 One (1) judge/one decision - b.
-Two (2) conferring judges for one decision - c.
-Three (3) averaged score with 3 or 5 judges deriving at one decision - 8.
+Two (2) or more conferring judges for one decision - c.
+Averaged score with 3 or 5 judges deriving at one decision. - 7.
 All PFHA sanctioned shows with 250+ horses, based on the previous year's count, must provide 2 Certified Stewards.